DjCrqss/Woot-verlay/README.md

 - I recommend setting the width to 800 and height to 600 and leaving the next two options unticked.

-If it doesn't work after some time, open this menu back up and click 'Refresh cache of current page'

-Configure your setup by right-clicking on the overlay and clicking 'Interact'.
+If it doesn't work after some time, open this menu back up and click 'Refresh cache of current page' Configure your setup by right-clicking on the overlay and clicking 'Interact'.
+<br><br>
+## Using the LAN connector
+To access the visuals across devices
+Launch the Woot-verlay client and press 'Yes' on the first popup.
+Go into your system tray (bottom right) and right-click on Wootverlay, it should now show your local IP.
+On another device, open the [site](https://djcrqss.github.io/Woot-verlay/index.html) and in the toolbar at the top, click on the WiFi icon and enter the IP then press connect.